The Hoffman-Wielandt inequality for quaternion matrices and quaternion matrix polynomials

 \begin{theorem} Let $P(\lambda)=I\lambda^2 + U_1 \lambda + U_0$ be an $n\times n$ quaternion matrix polynomial where the coefficients $U_0$ and $U_1$ are commuting unitary matrices.
 Then the corresponding block companion matrix $C_P$ of $P(\lambda)$ is diagonalizable. \end{theorem}

 \begin{proof} Let $\bigchi_{U_1}$ and $\bigchi_{U_0}$ be the complex adjoint matrices of $U_1$ and $U_0$ respectively.
 Consider the corresponding complex adjoint matrix polynomial of $P(\lambda)$, given by $P_{\chi}(\lambda) = I\lambda^2+\bigchi_{U_1}\lambda+\bigchi_{U_0}$ with the block companion matrix $C_{P_\chi}$.
 Since $U_1$ and $U_0$ are commuting unitary matrices, the matrices $\bigchi_{U_1}$ and $\bigchi_{U_0}$ are commuting complex unitary matrices.
 Then by Theorem $2.4$ of \cite{Pallavi-Hadimani-Jayaraman}, $C_{P_\chi}$ is diagonalizable.
 Since $\bigchi_{C_P}$ and $C_{P_\chi}$ are similar, $\bigchi_{C_P}$ is diagonalizable.
-Proposition \ref{Prop-Properties-complex adjoint} then implies that $C_P$ is diagonalizable. \end{proof}
+Proposition \ref{Prop-Properties-complex adjoint} $(g)$ then implies that $C_P$ is diagonalizable. \end{proof}

-\begin{remark} \ \begin{enumerate} \item Note that if either the commutativity condition is removed or if $\text{deg} \ P(\lambda)>2$, then Theorem \ref{Thm-diagonalization-block companion matrix} is not true in general.
+\begin{remark} \ \begin{enumerate} \item Note that if either the commutativity condition is removed or if $\text{deg} \ P(\lambda) > 2$, then Theorem \ref{Thm-diagonalization-block companion matrix} is not true in general.
 The examples given in Remark $2.5$ of \cite{Pallavi-Hadimani-Jayaraman} illustrate this.

-\item The term $\kappa(X)=||X||_2||X^{-1}||_2$, which appears in the Hoffman-Wielandt type inequality is the spectral condition number of a square matrix $X$.
+\item The term $\kappa(X)=||X||_2||X^{-1}||_2$, that appears in the general form of the Hoffman-Wielandt inequality, is the spectral condition number of a square matrix $X$.
 In Theorem \ref{Thm-diagonalization-block companion matrix}, though we know that $\bigchi_{C_P}$ is diagonalizable through a matrix $X$ for which $\kappa(X) <2$ (see Section $2.4.1$ of \cite{Pallavi-Hadimani-Jayaraman} for details), we do not know the matrix which diagonalizes $C_P$.
-Simlarly, in part (c) of Theorem \ref{Thm-linear case}, the matrix $\bigchi_{C_P}$ is diagonalizable through a positive semidefinite matrix, but we do not know the matrix which diagonalizes the block companion matrix $C_P$.
+Similarly, in part (c) of Theorem \ref{Thm-linear case}, the matrix $\bigchi_{C_P}$ is diagonalizable through a positive definite matrix, but we do not know the matrix which diagonalizes the block companion matrix $C_P$.
 Hence it is difficult to estimate the condition number for these matrices.
 The block companion matrices, in parts (a) and (b) of Theorem \ref{Thm-linear case} are diagonalizable through a unitary matrix and identity matrix respectively.
 The condition number of these matrices is $1$. \end{enumerate}

 \end{remark}